-An outdoor dining plan is to be easily understood and allow City officers to assess the outdoor dining application efficiently and effectively.
+An outdoor dining plan is to be easily understood and allow Council officers to assess the outdoor dining application efficiently and effectively.
 A sample plan is shown at Figure 2.

-- 2.5 An outdoor dining area plan should be to scale and with clearly marked dimensions, showing: - the width of the pavement and the proposed outdoor dining area - the location of the outdoor dining area on the footway, along with the associated premises, and neighbouring premises - layout of the outdoor dining area, including its width, and also umbrellas, heaters and the like

-- the location of any high tables where food and drink will be consumed while standing - clearances around the outdoor dining area from trees, the kerb, street furniture, street signs and the like - location of all existing street fixtures, including benches, trees, poles, bike parking rings, bins, heritage plaques and inscriptions and the like - location of transport stops, taxi ranks, parking areas, loading zones, pedestrian crossings and street intersections (if any), and - the location of all doorways and service openings.
+- 2.5.
+An outdoor dining area plan should be to scale and with clearly marked dimensions, showing: - the width of the pavement and the proposed outdoor dining area; - the location of the outdoor seating area on the footway, along with the associated premises, and neighbouring premises; - layout of the outdoor dining area, including its width, and also umbrellas, heaters and the like; - clearances around the outdoor seating area from trees, the kerb, street furniture, street signs and the like; - location of all existing street fixtures, including benches, trees, poles, bike parking rings, bins, heritage plaques and inscriptions and the like; - location of transport stops, taxi ranks, parking areas, loading zones, pedestrian crossings and street intersections (if any); and - the location of all doorways and service openings.

-Figure 1 Central Sydney
+Figure 1 - Central Sydney

-Figure 2 A typical outdoor dining plan
+Figure 2 - a basic outdoor dining plan